 3. Naturalist Print of A Lesser Spotted Woodpecker

 A naturalist illustration of an Indian Lory.
-Lory’s are parrots that have specialized brush-tipped tongues for feeding on nectar and soft fruits.
+Lory’s parrots have specialized brush-tipped tongues for feeding on nectar and soft fruits.
 They can feed from the flowers of about 5,000 species of plants and use their specialized tongues to take the nectar.

 Rollers resemble crows in size and build, and share the colourful appearance of kingfishers and bee-eaters.